Iver

-Iver /'aɪ.vər/ is a large civil parish in Buckinghamshire, England.
-In addition to the central clustered village, the parish includes the residential neighbourhoods of Iver Heath and Richings Park.
+Iver /'aɪ.vər/ is a civil parish in Buckinghamshire, England.
+In addition to the central clustered village, the parish includes the residential neighbourhoods of Iver Heath and Richings Park and the hamlets of Shreding Green and Thorney.

 Geography, transport and economy

 Part of the 43-square-mile Colne Valley regional park, with woods, lakes and land by the Grand Union Canal.
 Most of the open land is classified as Metropolitan Green Belt.

 Surrounding the Ivers are neighbouring villages and towns of Fulmer, Denham, Gerrards Cross and Wexham.
-Also nearby are, Colnbrook and Langley in Berkshire and Uxbridge, Cowley, Yiewsley and West Drayton in Hillingdon.
+Also nearby are Colnbrook, Langley, Uxbridge, Cowley, Yiewsley and West Drayton.

-The Ivers are well connected, with public transport and motorway links.

-Nearest motorway links are Junction 15 and 16 M25 motorway, Junction 4 and 5 M4 motorway, including the Thorney Interchange, whereby to the North of the Ivers is Junction 1 M40 motorway as well as the A40, which is parallel to the M40.
+The Ivers have public transport and motorway links.
+The M25 motorway passes east of the main village, west of Iver Heath and east of Richings Park, but cannot be accessed directly from the Ivers.
+Instead, road links are provided to junction 5 of the M4 motorway for Langley, and to junction 1 of the M40 motorway for Denham.
+The junction of the M4 with the M25 is named Thorney Interchange, after the southernmost Iver neighbourhood.